nina-nauwelaerts/Moxidectin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### Distribution <a id="model-parameters-and-assumptions-distribution"></a>

-Fraction unbound was reported approximately 0.00078 ([Wood 2024](#main-references), see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)). `Lipophilicity` was optimized within the range of measured values (4.30-6.00) to find a best match of simulated to observed moxidectin PK profile data.
+Fraction unbound was reported approximately 0.00078 ([Wood 2024](#main-references), see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)). `Lipophilicity` was optimized within the range of measured values (4.30-6.00) to find a best match of simulated to observed moxidectin PK profile data ([Korth-Bradley 2012a, Korth-Bradley 2012b](#main-references)).
 After testing the available organ-plasma partition coefficient and cell permeability calculation methods built in PK-Sim®, observed clinical data was best described by choosing the partition coefficient calculation by `PK-Sim Standard` and cellular permeability calculation by `PK-Sim Standard` for moxidectin.

 ### Metabolism and Elimination <a id="model-parameters-and-assumptions-metabolism-and-elimination"></a>